 “This is another reason for business to speak up,” he added.

-The European Builders Confederation (ECB) is also taking a similarly proactive approach to the election with a spokesman saying, “European elections often mean major changes, but also new opportunities.”
+The European Builders Confederation (EBC) is also taking a similarly proactive approach to the election, with Secretary General Eugenio Quintieri saying, “European elections often mean major changes, but also new opportunities.”

 “During this period, manifestos are a common and almost ceremonial proceeding in the work of policy-oriented European organisations, including the EBC.”